 McDonald's (MCD) Gains As Market Dips: What You Should Know

-Coming into today, shares of the world's biggest hamburger chain had lost 1.84% in the past month.
-In that same time, the Retail-Wholesale sector lost 2.48%, while the S&P 500 lost 0.97%.
+Prior to today's trading, shares of the world's biggest hamburger chain had gained 2.55% over the past month.
+This has outpaced the Retail-Wholesale sector's loss of 2.61% and the S&P 500's gain of 0.11% in that time.

-Investors will be hoping for strength from McDonald's as it approaches its next earnings release.
-The company is expected to report EPS of $2.32, up 36.47% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.03 billion, up 13.47% from the year-ago period.
+McDonald's will be looking to display strength as it nears its next earnings release.
+On that day, McDonald's is projected to report earnings of $2.32 per share, which would represent year-over-year growth of 36.47%.
+Our most recent consensus estimate is calling for quarterly revenue of $6.03 billion, up 13.47% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for McDonald's.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for McDonald's should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.06% higher within the past month.
-McDonald's is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.38% higher.
+McDonald's is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, McDonald's currently has a Forward P/E ratio of 26.63.
-For comparison, its industry has an average Forward P/E of 22.33, which means McDonald's is trading at a premium to the group.
+Investors should also note McDonald's's current valuation metrics, including its Forward P/E ratio of 27.7.
+This represents a premium compared to its industry's average Forward P/E of 23.88.

-Meanwhile, MCD's PEG ratio is currently 2.23.
+We can also see that MCD currently has a PEG ratio of 2.42.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Restaurants was holding an average PEG ratio of 2.12 at yesterday's closing price.
+The Retail - Restaurants was holding an average PEG ratio of 1.98 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 227, putting it in the bottom 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 236, which puts it in the bottom 8% of all 250+ industries.

 Zacks’ Top Picks to Cash in on Artificial Intelligence